obaldwingeil/Greenspaces/README.md

 Once you are loaded into android studio, you're ready to set up the backend.
 Repeat the steps from above in your python IDE to create a new python project from version control using the url for the Greenspaces-backend repo.

-For example, in pycharm, click the Get from Version Control Option displayed here:
+For example, in pycharm, click the `Get from Version Control` option displayed here:

 ![PyCharm From Version Contrl Image](https://github.com/obaldwingeil/Greenspaces/blob/main/Py-from-version-control.png?raw=true)